johnroper100/Tonalite/docs/fixtures/parameters/effects/adding_effects.md

 # Adding Effects

-Add an effect to the current fixture by using the green `Add Effect` button on the topof the fixture's parameters view.
+Add an effect to the current fixture by using the green `Add Effect` button on the top of the fixture's parameters view.
 This will open a modal that shows the available effect categories.
-You can select a category and it will display all the effects aviailable for that category.
+You can select a category and it will display all the effects available for that category.

 ## Color